schnerring/hugo-mod-github-readme-stats/README.md

 ## Configuration

 Only the `class` parameter is specific to the module.
-If set, the value of `class` is added to the `img` of the stat card.
+If set, a `class` attribute gets added to stat card `img` element.

 For the rest of the configuration options, refer to the GitHub Readme Stats repo, since the module only wraps the original config options: